Financial Aid Resources

 The NSHMBA Foundation Scholarship Program, sponsored by National Society of Hispanic MBAs, is open to U.S. Citizens or legal permanent residents of Hispanic heritage, who are enrolled or planning to enroll in a Master's Degree program in Management/Business at a college or university in the U.S. or Puerto Rico accredited by the Association to Advance Collegiate Schools of Business (AACSB) no later than fall 2014.
 Applicants must have a minimum grade point average of 3.0 on a 4.0 scale (or the equivalent) from either a Bachelor's Degree or Master's Degree or have a minimum grade point average of 2.75 on a 4.0 scale (or the equivalent) from a Bachelor's Degree in combination with two years of full-time work experience.
 Applicants must also be a current NSHMBA member (member ID required).
 If potential applicants are currently not NSHMBA members, they may join at the time of application at www.nshmba.org.
 Find out more at https://www.scholarshipamerica.org/nshmba.

 The PG&E Bright Minds Scholarship Program, sponsored by Pacific Gas and Electric Company, is open to students living in a PG&E service area in California.
 Applicants must be high school seniors or graduates who plan to enroll in full time undergraduate study at an accredited two- or four year college, university or vocational-technical school for the entire upcoming academic year.
 Nontraditional students who are returning to school to finish their degree or planning on attending for the first time are encouraged to apply.
-Review the guidelines and apply at https://www.scholarshipamerica.org/pge.
+To be notified when the program opens, please visit https://www.scholarshipamerica.org/pge.

 Current customers; customers within the past two years who are in good standing; their immediate family members (spouse or dependent children living in the customer's household); and dependents (age 25 or younger) of current employees of Rent-A-Center, Get It Now!, Home Choice, RAC Acceptance, RAC National Product Service or RAC Field Support Center who have been continuously employed for at least one year -- and who live in the U.S. or Puerto Rico -- are eligible to apply.
 Applicants must plan to enroll or are already enrolled in full-time undergraduate study at an accredited two- or four-year college, university or vocational technical school in the United States or Puerto Rico.
 More information is available at https://www.scholarshipamerica.org/makeadifference.